Paolo Gucci: Personal life

 In 1952, Paolo Gucci married Yvonne Moschetto, with whom he had two daughters, Elisabetta and Patrizia.
 Although Paolo later obtained a unilateral Haitian divorce from Yvonne, this was not recognized by Italian courts.
 In 1977, assuming his divorce was valid, he entered into a second marriage with British opera singer Jenny Puddefoot, with whom he had a daughter, Gemma.
 In 1990, Paolo separated from Puddefoot following an affair with Penny Armstrong, with whom he had two children, Alyssa and Gabriele, out of wedlock.

 In 1994, Paolo was incarcerated for five weeks due to unpaid alimony and child support to Puddefoot.
 Court-imposed restrictions on his ability to use his name in design limited his income.
 Paolo ultimately appeared voluntarily in New York court, where he was taken into custody and held at the Bronx County House of Detention, where he was described as a well-behaved inmate.

-During this time, Paolo pursued bankruptcy in New York, reportedly on the advice of an associate, resulting in significant depletion of his estate.
-Gucci America eventually acquired Paolo’s design rights, later preventing Puddefoot and her daughter from licensing products under the Gucci name.
-Paolo Gucci died in London on October 10, 1995, at age 64, due to chronic hepatitis, amid ongoing New York divorce proceedings.
+During this time, Paolo Gucci pursued bankruptcy in New York, reportedly on the advice of an associate, resulting in significant depletion of his estate.
+Gucci America eventually acquired Paolo's design rights, later preventing Puddefoot and her daughter from licensing products under the Gucci name.
+Paolo Gucci died in London on 10 October 1995, at age 64, due to chronic hepatitis, amid ongoing New York divorce proceedings.